-FIFA extends AB InBev partnership days ahead of FIFA World Cup 2026
+FIFA extends AB InBev partnership days ahead of World Cup 2026

-The upcoming FIFA World Cup 2026 will be the first-ever 48 team FIFA World Cup, and the tournament will get underway from June 11, 2026 and the final is scheduled for July 19, 2026.
-The tournament will be held across three countries, Canada, Mexico and the United States of America.
+The 2026 FIFA World Cup will be the first-ever 48-team edition of the quadrennial event and gets underway on June 11, 2026, with the final scheduled for July 19, 2026.
+The tournament will be held across Canada, Mexico, and the US.

 “We are thrilled to have extended our iconic partnership with AB InBev, the world’s leading brewer, beyond this year’s game-changing FIFA World Cup.
 AB InBev has helped elevate FIFA’s tournaments and events since 1986, and even before a ball has been kicked here in North America in 2026, we are delighted to confirm that it will continue to work with us during a period that will see the world unite in celebration of the centenary of the FIFA World Cup and women’s football taken to epic new heights.”